Critically examining the Domain Generalizability of Facial Expression Recognition models: Introduction

-This is broadly known as transfer learning \cite{pan2009survey, zhuang2020comprehensive, csurka2017domain}, where the knowledge in a trained model is ``transferred".
-Specifically in this paper, we focus on the particular case of transfer learning called domain adaptation \cite{csurka2017domain, wang2018deep, zhu2015atransfer}, where the FER models are performing the same task (emotion recognition), but in a new domain---a \emph{target} dataset that is different from the \emph{source} dataset that it was trained on.
-Although previous papers have studied domain adaptation in FER, they often have examined transfer performance to only a small number (one \cite{kaliscek2019deep, ngo2019facial, ng2015deep}, two \cite{bozorgtabar2020exprada, mavani2017facial, yan2019cross}, and three \cite{zhu2015atransfer} datasets) of target datasets.
-The performance on the target dataset is used as evidence for the effectiveness of the proposed transfer learning technique.
-However, datasets differ along many dimensions, and so a proposed technique may work better for some target datasets but not others.
-Furthermore, the chosen target dataset may have its own idiosyncracies, and thus, results based on one dataset may not be sufficient to allow generalizable conclusions about transfer learning.
+Using a model trained in one context (e.g., in one domain or on a specific task) to make predictions in another context (e.g., to a different domain or task) is broadly known as transfer learning \cite{pan2009survey, zhuang2020comprehensive, weiss2016survey}, where the knowledge in a trained model is ``transferred".
+Here, we focus on the particular case of transfer learning called \emph{domain generalization}\cite{zhou2022domain,wang2022generalizing}, where the facial expression recognition models are performing the same task (facial expression recognition), but in a new domain---a \emph{target} dataset that is different from the \emph{source} dataset that it was trained on.
+Specifically, in this investigation, we restrict the model to not see any training examples from the target dataset before having to make predictions on the target dataset (as opposed to domain adaptation, in which the model is given examples from the target dataset to learn to `adapt' to the target domain).
+We chose this bar because domain generalization is precisely what commercially available software claims to do: users can simply upload any image (of a face) without any context, and these software would make a prediction of the emotion ``present" in the image.

-In this work, we take a first step to address this gap by conducting a systematic empirical evaluation using six widely-used FER datasets, three of which are collected in the laboratory, and three are collected \emph{in-the-wild}, i.e., with more naturalistic variation.
-We choose a state-of-the-art deep learning-based model (ResNet50 with pre-trained weights from VGGFace2) and state-of-the-art transfer-learning techniques, as our focus is on evaluate existing techniques on a larger, more diverse selection of datasets.
-First, we investigate the transfer performance of our model when trained on one source dataset and evaluated on a different target dataset---with six datasets, this produces thirty permutations.
-We find that overall, single-source generalization performance is quite poor.
+In this paper, we conduct the largest-to-date systematic empirical evaluation of domain generalization using twelve facial expression recognition datasets, six of which are collected in the laboratory, and six are collected \emph{in-the-wild}, i.e., with more naturalistic variation (see Fig. \ref{fig:exampleImages}).
+We used three state-of-the-art deep learning-based models: The first, ResNet50 \cite{he2016deep} with pre-trained weights from VGGFace2 \cite{cao2018vggface2}; the second: Inception-ResNet \cite{szegedy2017inception} pre-trained on CASIA-WebFace dataset \cite{yi2014learning}; and ResNet-50 with entropy regularisation as a domain generalization technique \cite{zhao2020domain}.
+For brevity, we report only the results of the first model in the main text; the latter two models qualitatively replicate the results of the first model and demonstrate that our results are not specific to one model architecture; these are reported in full in the Appendix.